 Other areas of counselling I deal with

-Fees can be negotiated according to individual circumstances
+The listed fee range is a guide - fees can be negotiated according to individual circumstances.

 Mondays and Thursdays